bugfactory/posts/docker-for-beginners/docker-for-beginners-en.md

 into multiple containers makes it much easier to scale horizontally and reuse containers.
 If that service depends on another service, make use of container linking.”](https://docs.docker.com/articles/dockerfile_best-practices/)

 ## Docker Image

+They are read-only templates used to build containers.
+For instance, an Image would be the operational system ubuntu with a web server installed.
+The Image is characterized as read-only because from the moment you change it, it becomes another image.
+This concept will be more easily to understand when we start using Docker in the command line.

 ## Docker Registry and Docker Hub

+Imagine the following scenario: you work as a sysadmin in a company that is adopting Docker technology.
+Inside this environment, developers want to manipulate and share many images, based in different distributions and running different applications.
+They are creating new images and updating the ones that already exist all the time.
+Also, these images must be private.
+How to manage such task?

+That is the reason docker registry exists, it is an open source project which allows you to save, share and manage your images in docker (in-house registry).

+Docker Company provides a service of public registration, where users are able to save their images, known as Docker Hub.
+Further we will show how to download, change and publish a image in docker hub, but first you have to be registered into it.